raxod502/apheleia-cdn/README.md

-# Apheleia CDN
+# DEPRECATED: Apheleia CDN

-This repository contains assets hosted for [Apheleia](https://github.com/raxod502/apheleia).
-This is so that code formatters without binary downloads available can be installed quickly during CI runs for Apheleia.
+This repository previously contained assets hosted for [Apheleia](https://github.com/raxod502/apheleia).
+This was so that code formatters without binary downloads available could be installed quickly during CI runs for Apheleia.

+However, I solved that problem in a different way by setting CI to only test changed formatters on PRs.
+See <https://github.com/raxod502/apheleia/pull/72>.
+As a consequence, this repository is now obsolete.

 ## Maintenance